CodeURJC-DAW-2023-24/webapp16/README.md

 ___
 ### :bulb: Complementary technology
 The complementary technology to be used is:
-- PDF autogeneration  for match reports.
+- PDF autogenerate  for match reports.
 - Google Maps API integration for stadiums location.
 - Weather API for match weather information.
 - Email notifications for players, coaches, referee and registered users.